Data Structures and Functions in R and Python

 Both R and Python have data structures like excel spreadsheets that are the basic way to organize tabular data.

-In R, these tools are packaged together in a family of libraries called the tidyverse
+In R, these tools are packaged together in a family of libraries called the tidyverse.

-In Python they are packaged in two closely related libraries, numpy
+In Python they are packaged in two closely related libraries, numpy (which handles numerical linear algebra) and pandas which handles tabular data.

 In Python, these tabular data structures are called dataframes; in R they are called tibbles (there are dataframes in R as well but the tidyverse package mainly uses tibbles.)